Multi-timescale time encoding for CNN prediction of Fenna-Matthews-Olson energy-transfer dynamics: Author contributions

 \section{Author contributions}

 S. C. Zhao conceived the idea.
 Y. M. Huang performed the numerical computations and wrote the draft, and S. C. Zhao did the analysis and revised the paper.
-Z. R. Zhao participated in part of the discussion.
+Y. F. Yang and Z. R. Zhao participated in the revision and discussion.